 Putting the decorations away took her all the morning.
 When she was finally done, Kate decided to have the lunch at Tasty Treats and Tomes where they allegedly did some delicious pasta.
 Kate went for a typical Italian dish – spaghetti alla bolognese.

 After she filled her empty stomach it was almost time to pick up Bella.
 She called a taxi, but when the driver asked almost all of the last simoleons she had left, Kate realized that betting everything wasn’t maybe the best idea she has ever had.

-Kate didn’t even have to ring the bell this time, because George was impatiently looking out from the window and waiting for her.
+Kate didn’t even have to ring the bell this time because George was impatiently looking out of the window and waiting for her.

 He invited her inside and offered her some tea.
 Kate refused it and started to cry.
 George didn’t understand and kept asking her if she regretted betting all her money or if she was nervous because of the race.
 Kate couldn’t bring herself to answer his questions.

 “Come on, Kate, it’s alright.
 You can still win!”

 “It’s… it’s not about the race…,” she said.